zyad224/Software-Testing-Tool/README.md

 # Software-Testing-Tool
 A software testing tool that is written in java.
-This tool is used to test banks system, schools system, and medium-size company's systems
+This tool is used to test bank systems, school systems, and medium-size company's systems